menu

 Demographics

-The citizens of Woodsfield have a very low rate of college education: just 8.70% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Woodsfield has a very low overall level of education: only 8.70% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Woodsfield in 2022 was $27,663, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $110,652 for a family of four.
 However, Woodsfield contains both very wealthy and poor people as well.